-

 Taste and aroma

-Meizhan has a rich and complex taste.
+Meizhan has a rich and complex flavor.
 It harmoniously combines sweetness and tartness, fruity and floral notes.
-The aroma of the tea is bright and memorable, reminiscent of the aroma of a blooming garden.
+The tea's aroma is vibrant and memorable, reminiscent of a blooming garden.

 Main taste characteristics: